Protocols of movement within the school and use of shared spaces

 3. Students must have their own water bottle.
 4. You may wish to send extra SHS sports attire, particularly for younger students or on days when the weather is not nice.

-For health and safety reasons, there will be no visitor or parent access in the school.
+For health and safety reasons, visitors and parent access to the school will be limited.
 All parents and visitors must report to the front office in the Lucas Building if they wish to deliver or drop something off.

 Any visitors or workers in the school (i.e. those who are not employees or students) must sign a waiver upon entry and wear a mask.